googleads/googleads-shopping-samples/README.md

 and the
 [Manufacturer Center API](https://developers.google.com/manufacturers/).

+> **Note**
+> The Merchant API is in beta format, and you have to be allowlisted
+> to use the Merchant API.
+Merchant API samples are only available on the
+> 'merchant' branch.

 ## Choose Your Method of Authentication

 Before getting started, check the Getting Started section of the